 Down here is the main social space of the house where you'll find a projector, dedicated media computer, Xbox 360, Wii, PS2, and a bunch of other entertaining electronics.
-This area is eternally exempt from study conditions.
-More likely than not, you'll find someone playing Final Fantasy or DDR or watching a movie on our projector.
+This area is soundproof, so feel free to get loud!
+More likely than not, you'll find someone playing Rockband or DDR or watching a movie on our projector.
 We also have an impressive stereo system.
 This space is lined with amazing murals painted by various pledge classes.
-Turn off the lights and look around; you'll see various glow-in-the-dark curiosities.
+Turn off the lights and look around; you'll see various glow-in-the-dark paintings.

 You'll find our laundry room in the corner.
 We've got a washer and dryer, along with a big box of free laundry detergent.
 Anyone who lives here gets to use these free of charge.
 There are also two tool rooms down here, filled with all the supplies and power tools we need to keep our house in good repair.

 You'll see the pantry to your left as you exit the Pit.
 It's a wondrous place, filled with snack food and carbonated beverages.
 Members can come down here any time of the day or night, grab a snack, and note what they've purchased on the sign-up list on the fridge.
 A couple of times a year, we go to Costco and purchase mass quantities of stuff at wholesale prices and resell them at-cost, which gets added to the member's house bill.
 For our guests, the junk food is on the house!
 You may notice industrial-sized cans of tomato paste along one wall, since this room also serves as the cook's pantry.